 BRGMON-4 data provide some evidence that low or delayed mean summer elevations and low minimum spring elevations have resulted in population-level changes to Carpenter Reservoir Bull Trout.
-Fulton's condition factor shows a general decline in condition of Bull Trout, Mountain Whitefish, and Rainbow Trout in 2016 and 2017, and a recovery of condition in 2018, 2019, and 2020.
+Not only does suspended sediment loading affect production and food availability, but it also has direct effects on fish.
+At the levels observed in Carpenter Reservoir, we would expect sublethal or behavioural effects on salmonids (which typically manifest when values range from tens to hundreds of mg/L, depending on exposure period, species, and life stage; DFO 2000, Bash et al. 2001) such as reduced foraging activity or ability, reduced growth, increased physiological stress, and reduced survival.
+Fulton's condition factor shows a general decline in condition of Bull Trout, Mountain Whitefish, and Rainbow Trout in 2016 and 2017, and a potential recovery of condition in 2018 through 2020.
 This trend is somewhat delayed in Bull Trout, suggesting condition may have been indirectly affected by decreased condition of prey species in the previous year.
 The cause of increased condition in 2018 through 2020 is unknown, but could be related to changes in age distributions, decreasing competition due to population declines, and higher summer elevations in 2019 and 2020.
 Although changes in body condition provide evidence of elevation-related population effects, condition factor may not fully reflect changes to fish health and overall body composition.
 Fulton's condition factor is effective at non-lethally and coarsely evaluating fish condition, but it may not reflect the complex changes to food webs that can occur with habitat alterations (Blackwell et al. 2000).
-There is also evidence of a lower proportion of immature Bull Trout in Carpenter Reservoir since the onset of Modified Operations, consistent with a hypothesized decrease in overall reservoir productivity.
-Overall, preliminary evidence from BRGMON-4 suggests low reservoir elevations in Carpenter Reservoir may have resulted in poor conditions for Bull Trout and subsequent decrease in the number of mid-sized individuals.
+There is also evidence that age distributions have shifted because of Modified Operations, such as most Bull Trout captured in the reservoir are now age 4 or 5, with almost no fish being caught over age 8.
+In contrast, captures during 2015 and 2016 were estimated to be 25% greater than age 8 (Figure 3.12).
+Overall, these lines of evidence suggest Bull Trout may grow faster in Carpenter Reservoir during lower elevation, low productivity conditions, but that the survival of large Bull Trout over age 7 has decreased considerably relative to higher elevation regimes.

 The acoustic tagging program also suggests that low reservoir elevations restrict Bull Trout movements.
 We have seen preliminary evidence of a potential decline in the number of Bull Trout that migrate into the Middle Bridge River in late summer and an increase in the number of fish using the eastern reservoir habitat.
 Bull Trout may be spawning less frequently in the Middle Bridge River and instead spawning in Carpenter Reservoir tributaries (which have limited suitable spawning sites; Griffith 1999) or forgoing spawning in some years (skip-spawning).
-Skip-spawning can occur in Bull Trout populations when body condition decreases, fish densities increase, or productivity decreases (Caskenette et al. 2016), all of which may be occurring in Carpenter Reservoir as a result of Modified Operations in 2016 through 2020.
+Skip-spawning can occur in Bull Trout populations when body condition decreases, fish densities increase, or productivity decreases (Caskenette et al. 2016), all of which may be occurring in Carpenter Reservoir as a result of Modified Operations in 2016 through 2021.
 Although these data are preliminary, increasing skip-spawning rates could lead to a decline in the Bull Trout population in future years.